 But the digital evolution of payment processing doesn’t have to be difficult for a brick-and-mortar retailer or small business owner.
 On the contrary, it can make life simpler for customers, merchants, and third-party participants to accept payments, including online payments.

 Third-party payment processing business entities aim to make it as simple as possible for merchants to run their business, have simple payment flows, and conduct transactions.
+Third-party providers aggregate multiple merchants under a single master account, which can lead to higher scrutiny and potential account issues for individual businesses.
 That way, you won’t have to worry about setting up or maintaining a merchant account.
-You can simply create an account with a third-party payment processor, and have all your transactions go through them.
+You can simply create an account with a third-party payment processor and have all your transactions go through them.
+Third-party payment processors also allow businesses to accept a wider range of payment methods without needing to establish a merchant account directly with a bank.

-Many businesses have their own merchant accounts with merchant services providers or a credit card processor.
-When their clients walk through the door and make a debit card purchase through a point-of-sale system, businesses with this type of account have the ability to accept payments directly through their own merchant account and be done.
+Businesses with a dedicated account have their own unique merchant ID (MID), allowing them to accept payments directly through their established relationship with the acquiring bank.
+When their clients walk through the door and make a debit card purchase through a point-of-sale system, businesses with this type of account have the ability to accept payments directly through their own merchant account.

 However, for some businesses that are just starting out, this isn’t always the most economical method of taking payments.
-It takes time and effort to interface with merchant account providers, and if your business is still in its early start-up stage, your time can be better spent doing other things.
+It takes time and effort to interface with merchant account providers.

 This is where a third-party payment processor comes into play.
 Instead of having your own merchant account, which often comes with setup costs, you’ll instead work with a third party who has their own relationship with a merchant services provider, essentially serving as an intermediary.